 Texting while driving is generally considered illegal in Oak Lawn.
 In addition to facing criminal penalties, any person accused of texting while driving could face tremendous liability for injuries caused to other parties as the result of their alleged negligence.
 If you or your loved one have been injured by a driver texting while driving, a dedicated Oak Lawn texting while driving lawyer could help you pursue fair compensation.

-Contact an experienced injury attorney who understands the danger of a distracted driver and the risk a person could pose if they engage in texting while driving.
+Contact an experienced auto collision attorney who understands the danger of a distracted driver and the risk a person could pose if they engage in texting while driving.
 Schedule an appointment to discuss effective legal options that may result in compensation.

 Texting while driving could produce catastrophic injuries if an accident occurs.
 Regardless of age or experience behind the wheel, texting while driving is typically prohibited.
 Using a handheld cell phone or other mobile devices while operating a vehicle may also be illegal in Oak Lawn.
 When a driver is found to have been texting while driving, the courts may consider this as evidence of negligence.